wztech0192/js-tree-normalizer/README.md

 # How to Use
-* Download normalizer.js from the package and place it into your javascript project
+* Download normalizer.js from the package and import it into your javascript project
-* In js file, import {normalizeData, getDenormalizeMapper} from '.../normalizer'
+* Import two functions from normalizer.js, normalizeData and getDenormalizeMapper

-## Normalize Data
+## Normalize Data (normalizeData)
 The return result will be a object of questions and entires
 ```
 const {